 Dundee University Students’ Association Airlie Place Dundee DD1 4HP

-To set up an email for your society, please, approach the ICS desks in the library.
+To set up an email for your society email Craig Brown, firstname.lastname@example.org

 Societies are encouraged to secure at least some funds for their activities.
 One source of revenue is the annual membership fee they collect from members.
 The second is bake sales on University grounds.
 A third, more efficient method that requires much more attention and coordination, is holding a fundraising night at the Union.
-To discuss what you could organise and get a practical perspective on your idea, contact Jamie Glasgow at firstname.lastname@example.org or Tammy Fox at email@example.com
+To discuss what you could organise and get a practical perspective on your idea, contact Tammy Fox at email@example.com

 If awarded funds are to be spent on an excursion, this excursion must be open for all members of the Society.
 If there are a limited number of places on the excursion, the places must be awarded on a first-come-first served basis.

 Priority access to funds must be granted to new members over members who have attended previous events, especially in cases when new members have been equally successful in the selection procedure for any given conference or training opportunity.